Great Mosque of Fes el-Jdid: The prayer hall

 Like other standard Moroccan mosques, the prayer hall is a vast interior hypostyle space split only by rows of arches running perpendicular to the southern wall, except for an extra row of arches running close to the southern wall and parallel to it.
 The southern wall is also the qibla wall (the direction of prayer), and is marked by a mihrab (niche symbolizing the qibla) in the middle.
 Of the aisles between the rows of arches, the center one, aligned with the mihrab, is slightly wider than the others and is emphasized with added stucco decoration on the walls between the arches.

 The mihrab itself is an alcove in the wall, inside of which is a small cupola of muqarnas (stalactite-like carving).
 The wall around the mihrab is decorated with stucco carving and topped by windows with intricate stucco screens.
 The stucco decoration inside the mihrab niche and immediately around the arch of the mihrab likely dates from the original Marinid design, but the decoration further above and around this is more likely from the later 'Alawi period, in the late 17th or 18th century.
-The square space formed by the rows of arches intersecting in front of the mihrab is distinguished by more elaborate arches with lobed or lambrequin outlines (a type seen elsewhere in Moroccan and Nasrid architecture) and decorated spandrels.
+The square space formed by the rows of arches intersecting in front of the mihrab is distinguished by more elaborate arches with lobed or lambrequin outlines (a type seen elsewhere in Moorish architecture) and decorated spandrels.
 The arch directly in front of the mihrab and across from it has muqarnas-carved intrados.
 The stucco decoration of this arch the two other flanking arches of this square space likely date from the Marinid period, but may have undergone later alterations.
 The square space is covered by an ornate wooden cupola carved with geometric patterns and outlined with more muqarnas.
 The wooden cupola also dates from the late 17th or 18th century, probably at the same time as the 'Alawi-period decoration elsewhere in the mosque.
 The square space is also further marked off from the rest of the mosque by another wooden screen with painted panels and a central door to give access, a feature not typical to most other mosques.